wiskojo/autoevolve/README.md

 # autoevolve

-`autoevolve` lets you use your existing coding agent in a simple git-backed experiment loop.
+`autoevolve` lets your coding agents run simple git-backed experiment loops.

-Run it inside an existing project, let it set up the files your coding agent needs, and then let the agent iterate through experiments as git commits.
+Run it inside an existing project, let it set up the files your coding agent needs, and then watch your agent iterate and branch through experiments as git commits.

 ## Install